Death Comes for the Archbishop: Plot summary

 Near the beginning of the novel, Latour and Vaillant are saved from being murdered by the villainous Buck Scales (at whose house they have sought shelter for the night) by Scales's abused wife Magdalena.
 All three escape, and Scales is hanged for the murder of four of his former guests, while Magdalena ultimately serves nuns whom Latour brings from Europe and who run a school in Santa Fe.

 While some of the clergy already established in New Mexico are portrayed favourably (such as the Padre of Isleta Pueblo, the blind priest Father Jesus de Baca, who collects parrots), several of the entrenched priests are depicted as examples of greed, avarice, and gluttony.
 The priest of Albuquerque, Father Gallegos, is removed for not being devout enough (he dances and enjoys fine food and hunting), replaced by Vaillant.
 Father Martinez at Taos is removed for denying the necessity of priestly celibacy (and having children, although he is also described as starting a revolt and then profiting from the executions of the rebels to seize their property) and his friend Father Lucero at Arroyo Hondo (described as a miser) is also removed when he joins Father Martinez's new church (Martinez dies an apostate while Lucero receives absolution from Vaillant after repenting near death).

 Cather portrays the aboriginal people of the Pueblos, the Hopi and the Navajo sympathetically, including a discussion of the Long Walk of the Navajo (mentioned as a reminiscence of the dying Latour of his Navajo friend Eusabio and the Navajo leader Manuelito).
 Latour reflects that the removal of the Navajos was a wrong comparable to "black slavery," and the narrator describes Kit Carson's actions with the Navajo as "misguided" and "a soldier's brutal work."
-Cather's characters express the near futility of overlaying their religion on a millennia-old native culture.
-For example, while caught in a snowstorm with his native guide Jacinto (who dwells in the Pecos Pueblo, which in reality was already deserted by the time of Lamy), Latour and Jacinto are forced to spend the night in a cave sacred to Jacinto's people.
-Latour initially finds a disagreeable smell, and the unexplained actions of Jacinto with regard to the place make him uneasy.

 Historical background

-The novel is based on the life of Jean-Baptiste Lamy (1814-1888), and partially chronicles the construction of the Cathedral Basilica of St. Francis of Assisi.
+The novel is based on the life of Jean-Baptiste Lamy (1814–1888), and partially chronicles the construction of the Cathedral Basilica of St. Francis of Assisi.
 The capture of the Southwest by the United States in the Mexican–American War is the catalyst for the plot.

 "The Padre of Isleta", Anton Docher is identified as the character of Padre de Baca.

 Among the entities mentioned in the novel are Los Penitentes, a flagellant lay confraternity in Southern Colorado and New Mexico that still operates today.

+Publication history

+The novel's U.S. copyright expired on January 1, 2023, when all works published in 1927 entered the public domain.
+The novel has been translated into twenty-four languages.
+The French, German and Italia translations are respectively titled La mort et L'archevêque, Der Tod kommt zum Erzbischof, and Le visite d'un vicario apostolico.
+It was also translated into Marathi by Vijay Tendulkar and titled Devachi Manase (देवाची माणसे).